Youth Services Bureau

 School Supplies

-The purpose of the program is to help decrease the financial burden by supplying families with the basic necessary school supplies.
-If you need help with school supplies please contact our office at (260) 356-9681 to sign up or email a.harrell@ysbofhuntingtonco.org
+The purpose of the program is to help ensure that Huntington County students begin the school year with the needed school supplies.
+To register your student, please contact our office at (260) 356-9681 to sign up or email adm@ysbofhuntingtonco.org

 *Kids may not receive all items.
-We try as hard as we can t
+We try as hard as we can to supply general,

 School Supplies

-The purpose of the program is to help decrease the financial burden by supplying families with the basic necessary school supplies.
-If you need help with school supplies please contact our office at (260) 356-9681 to sign up or email a.harrell@ysbofhuntingtonco.org
+The purpose of the program is to help ensure that Huntington County students begin the school year with the needed school supplies.
+To register your student, please contact our office at (260) 356-9681 to sign up or email adm@ysbofhuntingtonco.org

 *Kids may not receive all items.
 We try as hard as we can to supply general, basic supplies to each child to successfully start the school year.
 You are always welcome to check back in later if you have additional needs.*